Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Northern Illinois Stats and Trends

-- The Huskies have covered the spread twice this season when underdogs by 10.5 points or more (in three chances).
+- In Northern Illinois' 13 games this season, it has eight wins against the spread.

-- Northern Illinois' games this season have hit the over on seven of 13 set point totals (53.8%).
+- Northern Illinois' games this year have gone over the total in seven out of 13 opportunities (53.8%).

-- Northern Illinois is 8-3-1 against the spread and 9-3 overall in games when it puts up more than 20.0 points.
+- When Northern Illinois puts up more than 20.0 points, it is 8-3-1 against the spread and 9-3 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.